-Non-compliance with these requirements does not automatically render the evidence inadmissible.106 However, it may result in the expert's opinion being accorded little or no evidentiary weight as well as in adverse cost consequences for the party who engaged that expert.107
+Non-compliance with the above-mentioned requirements, at best, does not automatically render the evidence inadmissible159 but may result in the expert's opinion being accorded little or no evidentiary weight.160 Additionally, adverse cost consequences may be ordered for the party who engaged that expert.161

 Recent case law

 i Denka Advantech Pte Ltd v.
 Seraya Energy Pte Ltd167